Estimated reading time: 3 minutes

 Once a month or so, depending on how often you use your grill, you will need to clean the heating elements of a gas grill.
 Many of them are removable and can be washed in soapy water with your grates.

 4. Remove the Ash (Charcoal)

 Charcoal and wood-burning grills should be emptied after every use.
 A large metal scoop will accomplish the task quickly and efficiently.
 Use a non-combustible container to collect all of the ash and debris, and make sure the fire is out completely before you throw them away.

 5. Clean the Walls

-Over time, smoke and grease build up on the inside of your grill, and when cleaning a grill, you want to get rid of this build up, lest it fall on your food the next time you cook.
+Over time, smoke and grease build up on the inside of your grill, and when cleaning a grill, you want to get rid of this build-up, lest it falls on your food the next time you cook.
 Cover the cooking elements of a gas grill with foil, then scrub the walls and interior of the grill with a wire brush.
-Do not scrub so hard that you scratch the metal, but be sure you remove as much grease and ash as you can.
+Do not scrub so hard that you scratch the metal, but be sure to remove as much grease and ash as possible.
 Finish the job by rubbing the walls with a moist towel.

 6. Empty the Drip Tray

 If your grill has a drip tray, clean it out after every cleaning.
-Greasy build up is potential fire hazard, and should always be thrown out when cleaning a grill.
+The greasy build-up is a potential fire hazard, and should always be thrown out when cleaning a grill.
 Soak the tray with the grates after you dump it.